Are You Being Underpaid in California; Understanding Minimum Wage Laws and Your Rights

 California minimum wage laws are detailed, and employers make mistakes.
 Some are intentional.
 Some are not.
 Either way, the result is the same, you don’t get paid what you earned.
 The issue is that most employees don’t review their pay closely.
 They assume the numbers are right.
 If you don’t check, you won’t catch it.
 And if you don’t catch it early, it can add up over time.

-By submitting this form, you agree that Lawyers for Employee and Consumer Rights APC may contact you at the phone number(s) you provided (including by automated calls, texts, or prerecorded messages) for case evaluation and marketing purposes.
-You understand that your consent is not a condition of representation and that you may opt out at any time by replying STOP to any message or calling (323) 375-5101.
-Message/data rates may apply.
-Msg frequency varies.
+Lawyers for Employee and Consumer Rights APC may contact me at the phone number(s) I provided (including by automated calls, text messages, or prerecorded messages) for customer care and marketing purposes.
+Message and data rates may apply.
+Message frequency varies.
+Reply STOP to opt out at any time or call (323) 375-5101.
 Reply HELP for help.
-See our Privacy Policy and Terms of Use for details.
+Privacy Policy and Terms of Use for details.

 How California Minimum Wage Laws Actually Work